tracking-exposed/youchoose.ai/content/analysis/business.md

 **For YouTube users**:

 * Recommendations that are aligned with your own interest, not someone else's profit.
+Choose who to trust.
+* See the best related recommendations, stripped out of irrelevant, customized click-bait.
+* Make a political statement, demanding more agency over your internet experience, and the end of algorithmic monopolies.
+Liberate data for the public interest.
-* Seing recommendations outside of YouTube, including wikipedia pages, articles or links to other platforms.
+* Seeing recommendations outside of YouTube, including wikipedia pages, articles or links to other platforms.
-* Gaining back agency over your informational diet and choosing who you trust to recommend you content
 * Super light habit change: Simple extension which overrides recommendations directly on YouTube.com.

 ---